Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Empirical Application

 \subsection{Empirical Results}

-In this subsection, we assess the FF multifactor models using a Wald test based on the generalized Durbin estimator and compare its performance with competing Wald tests based on the FGLS-Durbin and FGLS-CO estimators.
+In this subsection, we evaluate the FF multifactor models using the Wald test based on the generalized Durbin estimator and compare its performance with competing Wald tests based on the FD and FCO estimators.
 To improve finite-sample size control, we also report a bootstrap bias-corrected Wald test based on the generalized Durbin estimator.
-Overall, Table \ref{fgls_grs_ff} indicates that inference on $H_0:\ve{\alpha}=\ve{0}$ can depend materially on the choice of the estimator underlying the Wald statistic, and that the competing FGLS-based Wald tests tend to reject more frequently, particularly when the number of benchmark portfolios is large, than the bootstrap bias-corrected Wald test based on the generalized Durbin estimator.
+Overall, Table \ref{fgls_grs_ff} shows that inference on the null hypothesis $H_0:\ve{\alpha}=\ve{0}$ depends materially on the estimator underlying the Wald statistic.
+In particular, the competing Wald tests based on the FD and FCO estimators, together with the conventional Wald test based on the generalized Durbin estimator, tend to produce smaller $p$-values and hence more frequent rejections than the bootstrap bias-corrected Wald test based on the generalized Durbin estimator, especially when the number of benchmark portfolios is large.

-Table \ref{fgls_grs_ff} reports the test results for the FF3 model.
-For MB6, none of the reported Wald statistics rejects the null hypothesis at the 1\% significance level.
-For MB25, the conclusion depends on the test statistic: the bootstrap bias-corrected Wald test based on the generalized Durbin estimator rejects the null at the 5\% level but not at the 1\% level, whereas the FGLS-based Wald tests yield much smaller $p$-values and reject decisively.
-This contrast indicates that, as the cross-sectional dimension increases, the strength of evidence against the FF3 model becomes more sensitive to the construction of the Wald test.
+Table \ref{fgls_grs_ff} reports the test results for the FF3 and FF5 models.
+For the FF3 model, the evidence against the null hypothesis is noticeably stronger for the MB25 portfolios than for the MB6 portfolios.
+In the MB6 case, the bootstrap bias-corrected Wald test based on the generalized Durbin estimator yields $p=0.03$, whereas the other Wald statistics yield $p=0.01$.
+Thus, the non-bootstrap procedures imply stronger evidence against the null.
+For MB25, all reported statistics reject the null hypothesis at conventional significance levels; however, the bootstrap bias-corrected Wald test remains distinctly less aggressive, with $p=0.01$, whereas the other procedures yield $p$-values that are essentially zero.
+These results indicate that, as the cross-sectional dimension increases, the strength of evidence against the FF3 model becomes increasingly sensitive to the construction of the Wald statistic.